awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/index.md

 A project in this solution is the top-level entity, like a container, that groups your apps and data pipeline for collecting and processing clickstream data.
 One project contains one data pipeline, and can have one or more apps registered to it.

 ### Data pipeline
 A data pipeline is deployed into one AWS region, which means all the underlining resources are created in one AWS region.
-A data pipeline in this solution contains four modules:
+A data pipeline in this solution contains five modules:

 - **Data ingestion**: a web service that provides an endpoint to collect data through HTTP requests, and sink the data in a streaming service (e.g., Kafka, Kinesis) or S3.
 - **Data processing**: a module that transforms raw data to the solution schema and enriches data with additional dimensions.
 - **Data modeling**: a module that aggregates data to calculate metrics for business analytics.
+- **Streaming**: a module that processes the data in real-time and sinks the data to Redshift.
 - **Reporting**: a module that creates metrics and out-of-the-box visualizations in QuickSight, and allows users to view dashboards and query clickstream data in Analytics Studio.

 ### App